 The Conflict at a Glance

-Who (are the main combatants): The government of Turkey against the Kurdistan Workers’ Party (PKK), which contains a militant wing with ties in northern Iraq.
-The PKK is viewed as a terrorist organization by Turkey and other states, including the United States.
+Who (are the main combatants): The government of Turkey is in conflict with the Kurdistan Workers’ Party (PKK), which contains a militant wing with ties in northern Iraq.
+The PKK is viewed as a terrorist organization by Turkey and other countries, including the United States.
 Since civil war gripped neighbouring Syria, the Turkish military has also shelled Kurdish fighters who are fighting in Popular Protection Units (YPG) inside northern Syria; the United Nations, United States and European Union have repeatedly condemned these actions.
 The international community sees the YPG as one of the most effective forces resisting the Islamic State, while Turkey views the YPG as an extension of its domestic PKK (BBC).

 When (has fighting occurred): The current phase of the conflict began in 2003, with violence surging between 2007 and 2012.
 The PKK declared a brief unilateral ceasefire in 2010.
 Stalled negotiations between the government and the PKK resumed in 2012 and continued into 2013.
 In the winter of 2015/2016, PKK-backed youth militias erected barricades and trenches to claim control of urban areas; clashes between state security and the PKK peaked when security officials established urban curfews that lasted weeks or months to “restore public order” (International Crisis Group).

-Where (has the conflict taken place): Most fighting has taken place in southeastern Turkey, but some has also been seen in the northern mountainous area along the border with Iraq.
+Where (has the conflict taken place): Most fighting has taken place in southeastern Turkey.
+However, sporadic and increasing conflict has also occurred in the northern mountainous area along Turkey’s border with Iraq.
 Since the Syrian civil war began, the Turkish military has also launched attacks on the Islamic State and Kurdish Popular Protection Units (YPG) in Syria (BBC News).

 2014: Turkish Kurds led protests across Turkey to incite the government to take action against the rising threat of Islamic State.
 Demonstrations caused some deaths and many injuries.
 The government and PKK began peace talks, although the PKK threatened to resume armed action if there were no progress.
 IS activity in Syria led to more than 300,000 refugees in Turkey this year.
 Elections were held in August.
 Recep Tayyip Erdoğan ended his term as Prime Minister and was elected Turkey’s President.
 Ahmet Davutoğlu became Prime Minister.